dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > - Side effects: **QT prolongation** (recent NEJM article suggested slight  increased risk of cardiovascular death with Azithromycin), prominent GI side effects, rash.
 >
 > **2. Tetracyclines – Doxycycline, Tetracycline, Minocycline** - 30S Inhibitors (PO and IV)
-> Spectrum: Fairly broad spectrum with some Staph and MRSA coverage, some gram negative coverage, and [[atypicals]].   **Has activity for unusual pathogens including: Rickettsia, Lyme disease, Tularemia, Vibrio, Brucella, Q fever, Anthrax**
+> Spectrum: Fairly broad spectrum with some Staph and MRSA coverage, some gram negative coverage, and [[atypicals]].   **Has activity for unusual pathogens including: Rickettsia, [[Tickborne Illness|Lyme]] disease, Tularemia, Vibrio, Brucella, Q fever, Anthrax**
 > Used for: Doxycycline - Skin and soft tissue infections when suspect community-acquired MRSA, respiratory tract infections, and unusual infections as above.
-Drug of choice for early Lyme disease, and for Lyme prophylaxis after tick bite.
+Drug of choice for early [[Tickborne Illness|Lyme]] disease, and for [[Tickborne Illness|Lyme]] prophylaxis after tick bite.
 Also used for malaria prophylaxis, acne and rosacea.
 >
 > - Side Effects: photosensitivity, GI discomfort, teeth discoloration, inhibits bone growth in children, teratogenic, steatosis and hepatotoxicity.
 > - **Doxycycline is the preferred tetracycline in most cases** due to convenient BID dosing, and lack of food-drug interactions.